Mentorship for New School Leaders

 An effective mentor will also help an individual find the proper training.
 Too often, students in these types of degree programs are left to learn on the job, which makes it much more difficult in the end.
 Queens University of Charlotte’s online Master of Arts in Educational Leadership curriculum ensures that students complete an internship in which they shadow a principal who serves as their mentor.
 These mentors have real-world experience and are able to help the students navigate the difficult waters of school administrator training.
 Students also receive ongoing support and guidance from the faculty, who are personally committed to each student’s individual success.

-Education administration is an arduous path.
+The importance of school leadership is considerable, raising the need for the rigorous administration of programs that prepare educators to lead.
 However, many find the challenges to be exactly what they want in a career.
-Further your education in this field online and receive an MA in Educational Leadership that will empower you to help students not only in the textbook definition, but also in the practical application of educational leadership through mentoring.
+Advance your education in this field online and receive an MA in Educational Leadership that will empower you to help students not only in the textbook definition but also in the practical application of educational leadership through mentoring.
 With this training and mentorship program, the administrator has the opportunity to become a mentor one day as well.

 View our infographic on the impact of an effective principal to learn more about the importance of developing strong school leaders.